Sign up to our Newsletter

 Administrative assistants, employees, and other students and applicants will probably notice your behavior.
 If you are acting inappropriately, this will most likely get back to the interviewers in one way or another.

-You only have a specific amount of time allocated for your interview, and you don’t want to waste it sharing information or asking questions that do not pertain to the school or program.
-While you may be genuinely curious about something that doesn’t necessarily relate to the program or even the school, your interview is not the time to ask these questions.
+You only have a specific amount of time allocated for your interview, and you don’t want to waste it sharing information or asking questions that do not pertain to the school or program or something you could find online.

 No one wants to hear the cliché answers that you want to become a PA because you “have a passion for helping people.”
 Interviewers have heard these responses hundreds of times before, and it comes across as impersonal and insincere.